puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `ensure`

-Valid values: `present`, `absent`
+Valid values: 'present', 'absent'.

-Defaults to `present`.
+Defaults to 'present'.
 Specifies whether this datasource should exist or not.

 ##### `scope`

 Required.
-The _scope_ to manage this JDBC datasource at.
+The _scope_  at which to manage this JDBC datasource.

 Valid values are: node, server, cell, or cluster.

 ##### `cell`

 Required.
 The cell that this datasource should be managed under.

 ##### `node_name`